 The Port Authority of New York and New Jersey is excited to announce, "Breaking Ground on Clean Construction: Rethinking and Rebuilding for a Greener Economy."
 This virtual seminar will include panel discussions, keynotes, and interactive dialogue on the topic of clean construction practices from rethinking material use and reuse of resources to decarbonizing construction practices in the construction industry.

 This is the first session, on September 22nd, which will focus on empowering decision makers to think about how the private sector and governments can integrate cleaner construction practices and green economy principles, which are integral to a green economic recovery.
 In addition, the panel discussion will address essential cleaner construction practices for reducing environmental impacts of the built environment, from natural resource conservation to mitigating the impacts of climate change.
-For more information on this session, please visit the additional event page.

 Rick Cotton, Executive Director of the Port Authority of New York and New Jersey;

 Shawn LaTourette, Deputy Commissioner & Chief of Staff of the NJ Department of Environmental Protection;